mazik/corona-tracker/README.md

  - Refresh data automatically to get the most recent update

  ## Installation
-Google Chrome executable `.crx` file has been submitted to Chrome webstore and is pending for review since the app is using Chrome `broadHost` permission to switch icon between light and dark mode.
-Once the review is completed, you can install it directly from the Chrome Webstore.
+Mozilla Firefox executable file has been submitted to Firefox addon marketplace and is pending for review since the the extension uses code bundler `webpack`.
+Once the review is completed, you can install it directly from the Firefox addon marketplace.
 In the meantime, please perform the following steps:
   - Clone the repository
   - Run `yarn install` to install all the dependencies
-  - Run `yarn production` that will create a `dist` directory inside the project
+  - Run `yarn build:firefox` that will create a `web-ext-artifacts` directory inside the project and the zip file of the extension build.
-  - Go to Chrome Extensions from your browser settings
+  - Go to `about:debugging` from your Firefox address bar
-  - Enable Developer mode from the top right corner of the Extensions page
+  - Go to the `This Firefox` menu from the left navigation on the debugging page
-  - Use Load unpacked option to select the generated `dist` directory
+  - Use the `Load Temporary Add-on` button to select the generated `web-ext-artifacts/coronavirus_-_covid-19-11.0.zip` file

 ## Project setup
 ```shell